 - Request a buddy/mentor – having the support of an experienced governor/trustee to check things with will be helpful.
 They will also set an example of governance practice and encourage you to reflect on your role as you go along.

 - Training – whether you are brand new to the whole thing or bring governance or education experience to the role, engaging in a wide range of training – from local face-to-face sessions to eLearning – is strongly recommended.
 There is general training about the role and responsibilities, and in-depth training from curriculum and pupil success to finance and resources.
 You may wish to build on an existing interest and knowledge of a topic, fill a gap in your knowledge or concentrate on an area which is a priority or challenge for your school/trust.
 Ask your board what is available locally and what services – like NGA – they subscribe to.
-If your board subscribes to NGA Learning Link or you have been appointed through Inspiring Governance you will be able to access a range of eLearning from comprehensive induction modules to thought-provoking bitesize modules.
+If your board subscribes to NGA Learning Link you will be able to access a range of eLearning from comprehensive induction modules to thought-provoking bitesize modules.

 - Acronyms and terminology – education, like any other sector, is full of acronyms and technical words.
 They will be used abundantly in meetings and in papers: do ask for clarification and you can also delve into NGA’s handy glossary for descriptions of a wide range of education terms.

 - Knowing your role – it’s important that boards stay strategic in overseeing the big picture, not getting involved in the minutiae of running the school.
 Think eyes on, hands off.
 There are four core functions of governance plus important responsibilities as the employer of staff.
 Visit our essential reading list for new governors and trustees which includes a model role description, model code of conduct and links to key Department for Education documents.